danieltuzes/gep_host_service/README.md

 - For debugging, run `python -m gep_host --debug`,

 <!--
-- check why test run with pytest doesn't start
+- check email notifs containing service name as username
+- if masterinput fails, show the run setup so it can be deleted or delete it
 - if program is deleted, delete the associated test run
-- stop program is queue
+- stop program in queue
 - add a switch to runs whether to copy over original files
 - show successful test at the programs page
 - add comment to installed program
-- don't copy over inheritable files, rather, use the original one3
+- don't copy over inheritable files, rather, use the original one
 - if a package is being installed with a name X, and another package named X is wanted to be installed again, it crashes
 - Write the comment of a program, run and library into a file, and support markdown.
 Make it appendable.
 - user auth